 Set in 2029, Hugh Jackman plays Wolverine for the ninth time, but this isn’t a Wolverine we’ve seen before.
 Now he’s an aged and haggard hero, making a living as limo-driver and whose regeneration powers are in decline.
 This is a superhero past his prime.
 He doesn’t have impeccable stamina and strength like he once did.
 In this near future, Logan has been keeping a low profile, taking care of a seriously ill Charles Xavier (Stewart).

 The best comic-book movie in recent years: ambitious, ballsy, daring and unconventional.
 This is the perfect end to Hugh Jackman’s run.
-I can’t see anyone else playing Wolverine, so it feels a bit of a shame he’s calling it a day.
-Logan is very good, a welcome watch that I highly recommend.
+I can’t see anyone else playing Wolverine, so it’s a shame he’s calling it a day.
+Logan is very good, a welcome watch I highly recommend.

 Quoted: “Logan, you still have time.”